quarkslab/pyrrha/README.md

 - installing `Sourcetrail` to be able to visualize Pyrra results.

 ### Sourcetrail installation
-SOurcetrail can be installed using [its last realease](https://github.com/CoatiSoftware/Sourcetrail/releases/tag/2021.4.19) and its [documentation](https://github.com/CoatiSoftware/Sourcetrail/releases/tag/2021.4.19).
+Sourcetrail can be installed using [its last realease](https://github.com/CoatiSoftware/Sourcetrail/releases/tag/2021.4.19) and its [documentation](https://github.com/CoatiSoftware/Sourcetrail/releases/tag/2021.4.19).

 ### Pyrrha installation
 Pyrrha's installation compiles [SourcetrailDB](https://github.com/CoatiSoftware/SourcetrailDB) (Sourcetrail SDK) which require to have:
 - `Cmake` >= 2.6;
-- C++-Compiler with C++11 support;
+- C++-Compiler with C++11 support.
-- SWIG.

 #### Linux
 It is recommended to install the Python package inside a virtualenv.